-And here let me remark, that to my mind it often appears very strange that men should ever suppose there was an inconsistency here, or that they should ever have overlooked the plain common sense of the matter.
-How easy it is to see, that there is a sense in which God converts them, and another sense in which men convert them.
+Here let me remark that to my mind it often appears very strange that men should ever suppose there was an in consistency here, or that they should ever have overlooked the plain common sense of the matter.
+How easy it is to see that there is a sense in which God converts them, and another sense in which men convert them.

-The Scriptures ascribe the conversion of a sinner to four different agencies-to men, to God, to the truth, and to the sinner himself.
+The Scriptures ascribe conversion to four different agencies - to men, to God, to the truth, and to the sinner himself.
 The passages which ascribe it to the truth are the largest class.
 That men should ever have overlooked this distinction, and should have regarded conversion as a work performed exclusively by God, is surprising.
 So it is that any difficulty should ever have been felt on the subject, or that people should ever have professed themselves unable to reconcile these several classes of passages.

-Why, the Bible speaks on this subject, precisely as we speak on common subjects.
-There is a man who has been very sick.
-How natural it is for him to say of his physician, "That man saved my life."
+The Bible speaks on this subject, precisely as we speak on common subjects.
+There is a man who has been very ill.
+How natural it is for him to say of his physician: "That man saved my life."
 Does he mean to say that the physician saved his life without reference to God?
 Certainly not, unless he is an infidel.
-God made the physician, and he made the medicine too.
+God made the physician, and He made the medicine too.
 And it never can be shown but that the agency of God is just as truly concerned in making the medicine take effect to save life, as it is in making the truth take effect to save a soul.
 To affirm the contrary is downright atheism.
-It is true then, that the physician saved him, and it is also true that God saved him.
-It is equally true that the medicine saved his life, and that he saved his own life by taking the medicine; for the medicine would have done no good if he had not voluntarily taken it, or yielded his body to its power.
+It is true, then, that the physician saved him; and it is also true that God saved him..
+It is equally true that the medicine saved his life, and also that he saved his own life by taking the medicine; for the medicine would have done no good if he had not taken it.

 In the conversion of a sinner, it is true that God gives the truth efficiency to turn the sinner to God.
-He is an active, voluntary, powerful agent in changing the mind.
-But he is not the only agent.
-The one who brings the truth to his notice is also an agent.
+He is an active, voluntary, powerful agent, in changing the mind.
+But the one who brings the truth to the sinner's notice is also an agent.
 We are apt to speak of ministers and other men as only instruments in converting sinners.
 This is not exactly correct.
 Man is something more than an instrument.
 Truth is the mere unconscious instrument.
-But man is more, he is a voluntary, responsible agent in the business.
-In my printed sermon, Number 1, which some of you may have seen, I have illustrated this idea by the case of an individual standing on the banks of Niagara.
+But man is more: he is a voluntary, responsible agent in the business.
+In a sermon, I have illustrated this idea by the case of an individual standing on the banks of Niagara.